COMPANY STRUCTURE & RESOURCES

 BE, MIPENZ (Structural & Civil), CPENG

-Ignatius is a Principal at Silvester Clark.
-Ignatius has over 21 years structural design and engineering experience working in New Zealand, the United Kingdom and Tonga.
+Ignatius is the Wellington Regional Manager and is also a Principal and Director.
+Ignatius has over 23 years’ structural design and engineering experience working in New Zealand, the United Kingdom and Tonga.

 Ignatius enjoys the challenge of designing structures that are seismically resilient to achieve the highest possible safety for building occupants while also providing a building that is economical to repair, with the minimal downtime, after a major earthquake.